joshwadd/Advanced_Lane_Detection/README.md

 This processing pipeline for lane detection is a good example of how a range of computer vision tools can be combined in sequence for visual perception in an autonomous vehicle.
 However this is clearly a naive method to achieve such a task.

 Many aspects of the pipeline (particularly the lane edge detection, colour and gradient parameters) had to be hand tuned to a small set of idealised images and would not be expected to be robust to many scenarios encounter by the vehicle.
-Examples of these would be obstruction by other road users, adverse lighting and weather conditions
+Examples of these would be obstruction by other road users, adverse lighting conditions and high road gradients such as hills.

+This is v
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODg2NDA2NDldfQ==
+eyJoaXN0b3J5IjpbLTY5MDE4ODI0OV19
 -->